Educational Technology Expansion and the Latest Trends on the Education Sector in 2022

 Immersive learning for different learning styles

-With the traditional blackboard and chalk, the only way students receive new information is through their teachers’ lectures, which is more suitable for auditory learners.
+With the traditional blackboard and chalk, students only receive new information through their teachers’ lectures, which is more suitable for auditory learners.
 However, educational technology has helped teachers customize their learning plans, creating a better learning environment for visual and tactile learners.
-Classroom learning is not only about chalkboards and textbooks but can be a more immersive learning experience where students interact with the content and immerse themselves into the knowledge through augmented reality tutorials or interactive presentations.
+Classroom learning is not only about chalkboards and textbooks.
+Still, it can be a more immersive learning experience where students interact with the content and immerse themselves in the knowledge through augmented reality tutorials or interactive presentations.

 Long-distance learning

 EdTech takes a crucial role in making long-distance learning possible.
 With the busy schedules of students and young professionals, EdTech offers on-demand learning and online lectures to replace traditional lectures, allowing students to enhance their skillsets or obtain new skills when they are home.
 EdTech also offers students the opportunity to learn at their own pace.
-With long-distance learning and an asynchronous environment, students can review classes and lessons before going into their synchronous class.
+Long-distance learning and an asynchronous environment allow students to review classes and lessons before going into their synchronous class.
 The data element in EdTech allows teachers to identify students’ struggles immediately and offer assistance if necessary.

 Increased Collaboration and Communications

 The newly adopted term “Gamification” has been appearing in conversation frequently.
-The adoption of games makes the classroom environment livelier and more interesting, especially when students are studying challenging subjects like math or sciences.
+The adoption of games makes the classroom environment livelier and more enjoyable, especially when students study challenging subjects like math or sciences.
 With gamification and other EdTech tools, teachers can engage with students, and students can collaborate with each other to solve problems, creating a profound context-learning experience.
 Technology also enables one-on-one interaction with teachers outside of the classroom environment in addition to office hours.
-Students can message teachers directly to seek additional help without the trouble of waiting in the teacher’s office.
+Students can message teachers directly to seek additional help without waiting in the teacher’s office.

 3. What are EdTech trends out there?